teambevi20/files-and-scripts/README.md

 # files-and-scripts
-This repository is to kee tracks of files, scripts, playbooks, modules, etc.
+This repository is to keep tracks of files, scripts, playbooks, modules, etc.